Essential Elements of a Studio School

 The Mendip Studio School will teach the National Curriculum and will offer key academic and vocational qualifications, including core GCSEs in English, Maths, Computing, Design Technology and a full range of Science qualifications.
 On leaving the school, students will have the full range of progression routes available to them.
 They will have gained the qualifications, knowledge and skills to choose the option which is suitable to them: entering the jobs market from an advantageous position, starting an apprenticeship or going on to further or higher education.

-At The Mendip Studio School all students will be assigned a ‘personal coach’ who will meet with them every fortnight to develop their own personalised learning plan.
+At The Mendip Studio School all students will be assigned a ‘personal coach’ (tutor) who will meet with them regularly to develop student’s own personalised learning plan.
 This will allow students to tailor their curriculum to their individual needs and aspirations and track their progress towards their qualifications and career aspirations.
 Personalisation of the curriculum will be further supported through a small school environment in which every young person will be able to access the tailored support that they need.

 Enquiry-based learning (EBL) lies at the heart of the Studio Schools’ curriculum model.
 Students will be engaged in key Enterprise Projects in school and also in local and national business settings.
 To root students’ learning in the real world most projects will involve external commissions.
 So whether it is a health report for the local hospital, the completion of an IT brief or a business brief for a local employer, students’ learning will be authentic and will actively involve them in local community life.